Giving Voice to the Voiceless

 About Charlayne Hunter-Gault

-Charlayne Hunter-Gault, a 1963 graduate of Grady College, is the first African-American woman to attend the University of Georgia.
+Charlayne Hunter-Gault, a 1963 graduate of Grady College, is the first Black woman to attend the University of Georgia.
 After graduating from UGA, Hunter-Gault joined the staff of The New Yorker, followed by The New York Times, PBS’s MacNeil/Lehrer Report and what is now the PBS NewsHour.
 In 1997, she became the chief correspondent in Africa for National Public Radio.
 She joined CNN in 1999 as its bureau chief and correspondent in Johannesburg, South Africa, and returned to NPR as a special correspondent in 2005.
 In 2007, she published the book “New News Out of Africa: Uncovering Africa’s Renaissance” and in 2012 published “To the Mountaintop: My Journey Through the Civil Rights Movement.”
 Hunter-Gault has been honored with several awards, including two Emmy Awards and two Peabody Awards.